 Probably best to find some safer alternatives and fast.

-Cloth Diapers vs. disposable diapers
+Cloth Diapers vs. disposable diapers, which are better?

 When it comes to the cloth or disposable diaper debate, each has its pros and cons.
 Cloth diapers are reusable, which translates to a lot less waste in landfills; though disposable diapers are very convenient.
 The thing is, cloth diapers will save you money over time too; where you will spend $300 rather than $2,000 on disposable diapers in the same timespan.